Ballou Hall

 Ballou Hall is a historic academic building on the campus of Tufts University in Medford, Massachusetts.
-Built in 1852 and designed by Gridley J.F.
-Bryant, it was Tufts' first academic building following the university's establishment by a group of Universalists.
+Its cornerstone was laid in 1853 and the building was completed the following year.
+Designed by Gridley J.F.
+Bryant, it was Tufts' first academic building following the College's establishment by a group of Universalists.
 The building was later restored by McKim, Mead, and White and remains the center of administration for the university.

 Description

 Credit for the architectural design was questioned until Bryant's signature surfaced on a college legal document.
 During the 1850s, Bryant had been well known in Boston for designing civic and commercial buildings such as Boston City Hall and the Suffolk County Jail, however he prepared very few educational buildings.
 His design for Ballou is a refined version of Hathorn Hall which he designed for Bates College.
 The rectangular building was designed to be one hundred feet by sixty feet and designed to stand atop Walnut Hill.
 With three finished stories built in an Italianate style with red brick and sandstone trimmings.
 The whole building is crowned with a bracketed cornice and balustrade.
-The main entrance of the building is arched and enclosed by a Roman Ionic Portico, surmounted with another balustrade.
+The main entrance of the building is arched and enclosed by a Roman Ionic Portico, surmounted by another balustrade.
 The height was extended with the addition of six paneled brick chimneys which rose above a slate roof.
 Overall the building was designed to be seen for miles past campus.
 Hidden behind the balustrade was a cast-iron college bell used to call students and faculty to lectures and chapel services.
 The building is surrounded by sandstone course belts and features rusticated corner quoins.
 During the late 19th century, subsequent renovations changed the appearance of the building, until McKim, Mead, and White reverted the building to its original appearance in 1955–56.
 During the renovation the building was gutted and new steel-reinforced walls and floors were inserted.
 The last classes held in the building were in Spring of 1955.